Sylvia T. Ceyer: Early life and education

 Ceyer graduated from Hope College in Holland, Michigan in 1974 with an A.B. in chemistry.
 In 1979, she was awarded a Ph.D. in chemistry from the University of California, Berkeley.
 Her advisors were Y. T. Lee and Gabor Somorjai.
 She was a postdoctoral fellow at the National Bureau of Standards (now the National Institute of Standards and Technology) from 1979 to 1981.

 Career

 MIT professor

-Ceyer joined the MIT faculty in 1981.
-In 1987, she became tenured.
+Ceyer joined the MIT faculty in 1981 as assistant professor, becoming tenured in 1987 and reaching full professor in 1990.

+In 1994, Ceyer was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.

 In 2004, MIT was conducting a search for a new president, and she was appointed to the Faculty Advisory Committee to the MIT Corporation.
 The Corporation chose Susan Hockfield, a neurobiologist from Yale University to be MIT's next president.

-The following year, she was appointed associate head of MIT's Chemistry Department.
+The following year, she was appointed associate head of MIT's chemistry department.

-On July 1, 2010, she became head of the Chemistry Department, saying "It is my goal to further the Department of Chemistry's commitment to outstanding chemical research and education as set by a long line of distinguished department heads and faculty."
+On July 1, 2010, she became head of the chemistry department, saying "It is my goal to further the Department of Chemistry's commitment to outstanding chemical research and education as set by a long line of distinguished department heads and faculty."